dm0275/mcrun/README.md

 ./mcrun servers list
 ```

-The output shows type, version, mod count, compose status, and filesystem path for every world.
+The output shows runtime status (running/stopped), type, version, mod count, compose status, and filesystem path for every world.
 Each server directory contains a `metadata.json` file that stores this information and is reused by the API listing endpoint.

 ## HTTP API